Next StepsWhat else do you need to know? Now what do you do?

 We’re here to help you understand your options

-Our goal is always to support you in making the best choices for your personal circumstances – whether that’s obtaining Affordable Care Act Health Insurance, seeing if you’re subject to a fee for not having health insurance (most people aren’t) or finding medical help that is available for the uninsured and underinsured.
+Our goal is always to support you in making the best choices for your personal circumstances – whether that’s obtaining Affordable Care Act Health Insurance or finding medical help that is available for the uninsured and underinsured.

 Contact Us and let us know how we can help (we’ll get back to you by phone or email – your choice!)

-Preview 2017 Health Insurance Plans and Prices available at Healthcare.gov (or we’ll guide you through this during your appointment) (This quick preview does not require you to submit an application.)
+Preview Current Health Insurance Plans and Prices available at Healthcare.gov (or we’ll guide you through this during your appointment) (This quick preview does not require you to submit an application.)

-Next Open Enrollment is Nov 1, 2017 to Dec 15, 2018.
+Next Open Enrollment is Nov 1st to Dec 15th each year.
 Be sure to get help before then and pay your initial premium prior to the insurance start date.

-Get ready for 2018 now – make sure you’ve filed your tax returns to reconcile any financial help you may have received in paying for your Affordable Care Act insurance.
+Get ready for next year now – make sure you’ve filed your tax returns to reconcile any financial help you may have received in paying for your Affordable Care Act insurance.
 This is an important requirement so that you can continue to receive advance premium tax credits for future years.

 What else do you need to know and what do you do next?